Shoshana Krohner, PhD

 Parenting

 I help parents who feel overwhelmed or are struggling to understand and bond with their child.
-I use an approach called "mentalizing," which helps you get curious about the feelings behind your child's behavior so you can respond with more calm and connection.
+Together, we will get curious about the feelings and needs behind your child's behavior so you can respond with more calm and connection.

 Background and Training